 Snowcat driver sets the nordic track

 Many groomers around the Jackson Hole area work to keep the track operating all season long.
-From Teton Pines to Turpin Meadow Ranch to Shooting Star to the JH Ski Club Nordic Track, JH Nordic had to opportunity to speak to a few groomers in the area to see how the season went.
+Groomers worked from Teton Pines to Turpin Meadow Ranch to Shooting Star to the JH Ski Club Nordic Track.
+JH Nordic had to opportunity to speak to a few groomers in the area to see how the season went.

 Sundog at Grand Targhee Resort